Top 50 information security interview questions [updated for 2021]

 Let’s face it, there’s no shortage in potential questions at any given interview across a wide variety of topics in information security.
 On top of that, InfoSec means a lot of different things to a lot of different people.
-For example, Information Security covers everyone from the guy at Best Buy running a copy of Norton all the way up to the Cryptomasters at the NSA.
+For example, information security covers everyone from the guy at Best Buy running a copy of Norton all the way up to the cryptomasters at the NSA.
 As a result, a single list of questions is not going to cover everything.
-That being said, however, there are definitely tiers of possible questions that you can run into, and that is what this guide is about.
+That being said, there are tiers of possible questions that you can run into, and that is what this guide is about.

-Entry level positions are almost always about the skills — what you know right now, and what you’re willing to do to improve upon those skills.
-By the same token though, a lot of these questions can help to understand more about what makes you, you — your personality and your existing preferences and opinions.
-At this stage you are still very much a Technician or a Security guy, but you’ve reached the point where you want to specialize, and for that you need to start learning more about what makes what you’re trying to protect tick.
+Entry-level positions are almost always about the skills — what you know right now, and what you’re willing to do to improve upon those skills.
+By the same token, a lot of these questions can help to understand more about what makes you, you — your personality and your existing preferences and opinions.
+At this stage you are still very much a technician or a security guy, but you’ve reached the point where you want to specialize, and for that you need to start learning more about what makes what you’re trying to protect tick.
 At this stage, you care more about getting the thing to work than security, but you also know that you want to keep people in general from doing naughty things.
-Sadly, you probably do not know Kung-fu.
+Sadly, you probably do not know kung-fu.

-For some people, this would be the first computer they ever built, or the first time they modified a game console, or the first program they wrote, the list can go on and on.
+For some people, this would be the first computer they ever built, or the first time they modified a game console, or the first program they wrote.
+The list can go on and on.
 In my case, that would be a project for work that I was working on for years.
-It started out as an Excel spreadsheet that the Engineering department were using to keep track of their AutoCAD drawings, and ended up evolving through a couple hundred static HTML pages, an Access Database and frontend, and finally to a full on web application running in MySQL and PHP.
-This simple little thing ended up becoming an entire website with dedicated Engineering, Sales and Quality web apps used by the company globally, which just goes to show you you never know where something might lead.
+It started out as an Excel spreadsheet that the engineering department was using to keep track of their AutoCAD drawings, and ended up evolving through a couple hundred static HTML pages, an Access Database and frontend, and finally, to a full-on web application running in MySQL and PHP.
+This simple little thing ended up becoming an entire website with dedicated engineering, sales and quality web apps used by the company globally, which just goes to show you you never know where something might lead.

 Tracert or traceroute, depending on the operating system, allows you to see exactly what routers you touch as you move along the chain of connections to your final destination.
 However, if you end up with a problem where you can’t connect or can’t ping your final destination, a tracert can help in that regard as you can tell exactly where the chain of connections stop.
 With this information, you can contact the correct people — whether it be your own firewall, your ISP, your destination’s ISP or somewhere in the middle.